 For the purpose of determining the quantity of log timber by weighing the following provisions shall be complied with —

-1. Equipment
+1. Equipment required

 Weighing of log timber shall only be carried out on a weighbridge or other weighing equipment that has been approved for that purpose by the CEO.